-Thinking about David Cloud Berman on what should have been his 54th birthday
+Thinking about David Cloud Berman on what should have been his 57th birthday

 • Mo Daviau read “The Charm of 5:30”

-• Gail chickfactor read a letter Connie Lovatt sent to her mom about David
+• Gail O’Hara (chickfactor) read a letter Connie Lovatt sent to her mom about David

 • Kjerstin Johnson read the Loew’s monologue

-Note: This post was originally published one year after the event; updated four years after the event.